Dear Dia

-Dear Dia is a Hindi remake of Kannada Film Dia directed and written by same director K.S.
-Ashoka starring Pruthvi Ambaar, Mihika Kushwaha, Ujjwal Sharma and Mrinal Kulkarni.
+Dear Dia is a 2022 Indian Hindi-language romantic drama film written and directed by K S Ashoka.
+A remake of his Kannada film Dia (2020), the film stars Mihika Kushwaha, Pruthvi Ambaar, and Ujjwal Sharma.
 Hindi version of Dia was produced by Kamlesh Singh Kushwaha.
 Dear Dia trailer was released on 10 May and film was released on 10 June 2022.
 Unlike the original, Hindi remake went unnoticed due to poor buzz and promotions.